timescale/docs/timescaledb/overview/how-does-it-compare/timescaledb-vs-postgres.md

 including some of the following:

-- **Time bucketing**: A more powerful version of the standard `date_trunc` function, it allows for arbitrary time intervals (e.g., 5 minutes, 6 hours, etc.), as well as flexible groupings and offsets, instead of just second, minute, hour, etc.
+- **Time bucketing**: A more powerful version of the standard `date_trunc` function, it allows for arbitrary time intervals (for example, 5 minutes, 6 hours, etc.), as well as flexible groupings and offsets, instead of just second, minute, hour, etc.

 - **Last** and **first** aggregates: These functions allow you to get the value of one column as ordered by another.
-For example, `last(temperature, time)` returns the latest temperature value based on time within a group (e.g., an hour).
+For example, `last(temperature, time)` returns the latest temperature value based on time within a group (for example, an hour).

 These type of functions enable very natural time-oriented queries.
 The following financial query, for example, prints the opening,